|

 What happens when you combine the antidepressant Zoloft with weed?
 Are there health dangers to consider?
 The answer to that question affects millions of Americans.

-Widely prescribed since it received FDA approval in 1999, Zoloft reduces symptoms of major depressive disorder, panic disorder, obsessive-compulsive disorder (OCD), PTSD, and severe social anxiety disorder.
-Zoloft is also approved for treating OCD in children six to 17 years of age.
-Over 15 million adults between the ages of 45 and 64 take antidepressants, according to the Citizens Commission on Human Rights International.
-Nearly 13 million adults between the ages of 25 and 44 take Zoloft or another type of antidepressant.
+Widely prescribed since it received FDA approval in 1999, Zoloft reduces symptoms of major depressive disorder, panic disorder, obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD) and severe social anxiety disorder.
+Zoloft is also approved for treating OCD in children 6 to 17 years of age.
+Over 14.4% of adults aged 40–59 take antidepressants, according to the Centers for Disease Control (CDC).

 What Happens When You Take Zoloft?

-Doctors aren’t sure why receptors “reuptake” (retain) serotonin in depressed or anxious individuals but suspect it is due to impaired activity within the serotonin pathways in the brain.
-The question that is still being debated, however: Does depression cause serotonin levels to drop, or does depression begin after receptors stop releasing serotonin?
+Doctors aren’t sure why receptors “reuptake” (retain) serotonin in depressed or anxious individuals but suspect it’s due to impaired activity within the serotonin pathways in the brain.
+But does depression cause serotonin levels to drop, or does depression begin after receptors stop releasing serotonin?

-Zoloft does not start relieving depression anxiety right away.
-Most people taking Zoloft report feeling better after three to four weeks of being on the drug.
+Zoloft doesn’t start relieving depression anxiety right away.
+Most people taking Zoloft report feeling better after 3 to 4 weeks of being on the drug.
 Initial side effects of Zoloft that usually resolve within several weeks include:

 - Nausea (but not vomiting)